Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 ### Safety

 Buffer AW1 from the DNeasy Blood & Tissue Kit contains guanidine hydrochloride and is classified as category 4 for acute toxicity [(Safety Data Sheet)](https://www.qiagen.com/binary/resource/sds/800000000214-en-GB-IE--1/214-BufferAW1-en-GB-IE--1.00000.pdf).
 Additional care should be taken when working with this buffer.
-Highly reactive compounds can form if Buffer AL or AW1 is combined with bleach.
-For other reagents, standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to chemicals.
+This protocol also uses bleach and ethanol, both of which are classified as hazardous chemicals.
+Appropriate PPE must be worn, and standard safety procedures should be followed to avoid skin and eye exposure.
+Be aware that highly reactive compounds can form if Buffer AL or AW1 is combined with bleach.

 ### Training Requirements